 6. You currently have an IT service provider, but the response is slow or there is a lack of communication.

-If you currently have an IT provider and you still have questions about HIPAA compliance, network security, regular backups, or have recurring issues that don’t seem to get resolved, you might want to consider switching to a dental IT support provider who understands your needs.
+If you currently have an IT provider and you still have questions about HIPAA compliance, network security, regular backups, or have recurring issues that don’t seem to get resolved, you might want to consider switching to a dental IT support provider who understands and specializes in your needs.
 You should be aware of the technical issues in your office and how they are resolved.
-We work hard to keep the line of communication open with our clients so they stay informed and their issues are resolved promptly.
+We work hard to keep the line of communication and trust open with our clients so they stay informed and their issues are resolved promptly.

 7. You don’t have the time to manage the technical issues that pop up in your office.

 Its tough to run a practice.
 Keeping up with the day to day challenges of business is hard enough without unexpected technical issues.
 If you find yourself struggling to stay on top of the technical issues and protection in your office, you need dental IT support.
 Let us manage your IT, so you can focus on taking care of your patients.